DonDeLeon-MH/Snek_Game/README.md

-Very basic snake game, want to add features in the future.
+Very basic snake game in PyQt5, want to add features in the future.